jwang1133/Bioinformatics/Perl/3Blast_Gmax_Mt/README.md

-## This folder describes the process for finding shared SNPs between soybean amd Medicago truncatula (M.t.) by blast soybean snps to the Medicago truncatula genome
+## This folder describes the process for finding shared SNPs between soybean and Medicago truncatula (M.t.) by blast soybean sequences surrounding each snp to the Medicago truncatula genome

 ### I. Things need to know about the script '3\_Blast\_soybean\_snps\_to\_Medicagotruncatula\_genome\_to\_infer\_shared\_snps.pl'